magicericat/lamalog/README.md

   - List comprehension and Chart.js
 - Leaderboard
   - Wrote a function to calculate a max meditation score
-  - SQLAlchemy queries to see rank on collective leaderboard
+  - SQLAlchemy queries & Jinja to generate rank on collective leaderboard
 - Bootstrap/HTML/CSS
   - Integrated front-end styling with bootstrap
 - Tests